Summer’s Second Act in Montréal

 After visiting Château Ramezay, we break for lunch at Monarque.
 Stylish and chic, the main dining room features an illuminated bar with over 400 wine selections.
 We take a seat and are instantly distracted by the elegantly-clad locals, who flock to Monarque for business rendezvous.
 Once we tear ourselves away from crowd-watching, we’re further impressed with the menu, featuring Canadian cuisine, from oysters to Prince Edward Island Côte de Boeuf.
 Cheese plates also offer unique local products as well.

-We experience more elegant dining that evening at Brasserie 701 located in the Hotel Place d’Armes.
+We experience more elegant dining another evening at Brasserie 701 located in the Hotel Place d’Armes.
 The neoclassical decor is set off by dozens of chandeliers and unique light fixtures.
 It’s our last night, so we go all out, with fresh oysters, escargots, house made raviolis, duck confit and lobster risotto.

 To cap off the evening, we share a bottle of Champagne at Maison Saint-Paul.
 Numerous cocktails and glasses of wine are available, but Maison Saint-Paul is known for its impressive Champagne collection AND sabering.
 We decide to make use of the house swords and “break open a bottle” ourselves.
 Later, as we sit and sip, the bar fills rapidly with bubbly customers.
 The manager tells us the corks continue popping until at 3:00 a.m. nightly.